kontent-ai/delivery-sdk-js/doc/delivery.md

 Supported fields: `TextField`, `MultipleChoiceField`, `DateTimeField`, `RichTextField`, `NumberField`, `AssetsField`, `UrlSlugField`, `TaxonomyField` and `CustomField`

-#### Using custom models for custom elements
+#### Using custom models for Custom elements

-You can register `FieldResolver` to map custom elements into dedicated field models and work with data more effectively.
-For example if you have a custom 'color' field such as:
+You can register `FieldResolver` to map Custom elements into dedicated field models and work with data more effectively.
+For example, if you have a custom 'color' field such as:

 ```
  "color": {